 Lift Zones provide safe spaces for students and families to access the Internet

-As the COVID-19 pandemic and subsequent shift to online learning continue, Comcast saw the need to address the lack of Internet access among students that, for a variety of reasons, are not able to participate in virtual learning from home.
-The Lift Zones are located at facilities of Comcast community partners, including the Apalachee Ridge Technology Learning Center.
+As the COVID-19 pandemic and subsequent shift to online learning continue, Comcast saw the need to address the lack of Internet access among area students that, for a variety of reasons, are not able to participate in virtual learning from home.
+The Lift Zones are located at the facilities of Comcast community partners, including West Palm Beach Police Athletic League and the Compass Community Center in Lake Worth.

 This initiative provides free hotspot connectivity both inside and outside the locations and access to hundreds of hours of digital skills content to help families and site coordinators navigate online learning.
-Lift Zones complement Comcast’s Internet Essentials program, which has helped connect more than eight million low-income people to the Internet at home.
+Lift Zones complement Comcast’s Internet Essentials program, which has connected more than 10 million people in America to broadband internet at home over the last decade since it launched in 2011.

 In addition, Comcast has extended its COVID-19 relief measures, including free Internet service for the first 60 days for new Internet Essentials customers and free access to more than 1.5 million public Xfinity WiFi hotspots to anyone, including non-Xfinity customers, through June 30, 2021.